holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 1.7.2 Removing Sub-Circles

 Through its Governance Process, a Circle may remove a Sub-Circle.
-This can be done by removing the Sub-Circle and everything within entirely, or by selectively retaining certain elements of the Sub-Circle within the Circle.
-A Sub-Circle may also be removed by collapsing it from a Circle back into just a Role.
+This can be done by removing the Sub-Circle entirely, or by collapsing it from a Circle back into just a Role.
+When removing a Sub-Circle, the Circle may remove everything within entirely, or may selectively retaining certain elements of the Sub-Circle within the Circle.

 #### 1.7.3 Lead Link to Sub-Circle